kriung/Corporate-Bankruptcy-Prediction/README.md

 # Corporate-Bankruptcy-Prediction
-A project to predict corporate bankruptcy from various financial indicators Corporate Bankruptcy Prediction Using Financial Indicators This repository contains a machine learning project aimed at predicting corporate bankruptcy based on various financial indicators.
+This repository contains a machine learning project aimed at predicting corporate bankruptcy based on various financial indicators.
 The project leverages data from the Kaggle: Bankruptcy in Poland dataset to build predictive models that could assist businesses, investors, and financial analysts in making informed decisions.

 📁 Project Overview